 However, similarly to Jordan, the actress places her trust in the Marvel team:

 “But at the same time we have a leader in Ryan, who feels very much like we do, who feels the loss in a very, very real way as well.
 And his idea, the way which he has reshaped the second movie is so respectful of the loss we’ve all experienced as a cast and as a world.
 So it feels spiritually and emotionally correct to do this.
 And hopefully, what I do look forward to, is getting back together and honoring what he started with us and holding his light through it.
 Because he left us a lot of light that we’re still going to be bathing in.
 I know that for sure.”

 The soundtrack for the first film was produced and curated by Kendrick Lamar alongside record label honcho Anthony "Top Dawg" Tiffith and became an immediate success.
 Not much has been said about if they will return to develop the second album, but there are rumors Rihanna may be involved after she appeared in a Google search with the Black Panther 2 cast.
 E! dispelled rumors that she would star onscreen, but there's still hope she may have some involvement with bringing the movie to life with music.

 In August 2019, Feige said the sequel would premiere in theaters on May 6, 2022, but that was before the pandemic and Boseman's death.
-Because the initial 2021 production date was pushed back five months, the Black Panther 2 release date will be delayed to July 2022, which Feige confirmed in December 2020.
+Because the initial 2021 production date was pushed back five months, the Black Panther 2 release date was then delayed to July 2022, which Feige confirmed in December 2020.
 On May 3, Marvel Studios announced that Black Panther: Wakanda Forever will hit theaters on July 8, 2022.